 Multi-unit restaurants need these 10 features in their labor and scheduling software to maintain compliance:

-1. Configurable labor rules for all jurisdictions — Scheduling laws can vary greatly, which adds an additional layer of complexity for multi-unit restaurants.
-Operators need a fully configurable solution that allows labor rules to be tweaked and customized at the corporate level for every jurisdiction.
+1. Configurable labor rules for all jurisdictions Scheduling laws can vary greatly, which adds an additional layer of complexity for multi-unit restaurants.
+Operators need fully configurable labor rules that can be tweaked and customized at the corporate level for every jurisdiction.
 In order for a franchised restaurant with multiple locations to comply, all the franchisees should have access to their own labor rule controls.

-These configurations ensure that the store manager who is responsible for the actual creation of schedules, can work from the parameters of the local law.
-It also helps automate decisions for local managers and enforce company policies for compliance, like posting schedules two weeks in advance (or whatever duration is required).
+Correctly configured laws will ensure that the store manager who is responsible for the actual creation of schedules, can work from the parameters of the local law.
+It also helps automate decisions for store managers and enforces company policies for compliance, like posting schedules two weeks in advance (or whatever duration is required).

 2. Dashboard notifications let managers know when to post schedules in advance – Alerts on the dashboard let your managers know when a schedule needs to be created and published to maintain compliance.
 These alerts, along with other daily task notifications, help keep your managers proactive with all scheduling requirements, no matter which jurisdiction they are located in.